ServiceStack/servicestack.net/MyApp/_posts/2025-05-01_hosting-llama-server.md

 ![](/img/posts/hosting-llama-server/admin-apikeys.webp)

+Here you can create new API keys, view existing keys, and revoke keys as needed.
+Keys can be created with expiration dates, and restrictions to specific API endpoints, along with notes to help identify the key's purpose.

 It's recommended to use a different API Key per App so they can be monitored and analyzed separately.

 With a valid API Key in hand your App's can use AI Server's DTOs with ServiceStack generic service clients to enable typed integrations in [11 different languages](https://docs.servicestack.net/ai-server/openai-chat-all-languages).